truenas/documentation/content/GettingStarted/SCALEReleaseNotes.md

     A few applications might require manual migration steps, depending on the options enabled in 24.04.
     For more information, see the comments for [Home Assistant](https://github.com/truenas/apps/pull/492) and [Tailscale](https://github.com/truenas/apps/pull/641).

-    During the migration process, 24.10 takes a snapshot of the existing ix-applications dataset and clones it to a hidden dataset that is mounted at <file>/mnt/.ix-apps</file>.
+    During the migration process, 24.10 creates a hidden Docker dataset on the apps pool that is mounted at <file>/mnt/.ix-apps</file>.
-    The cloned dataset is then manipulated to convert the existing Kubernetes data to Docker syntax.
+    TrueNAS then reads the stored Kubernetes app data in the previous <file>ix-applications</file> dataset, ports them to Docker, and saves them in the new Docker dataset.

+    App storage ix-volumes present in ix-applications are cloned under the new Docker dataset and promoted.

-    Because the previous ix-applications dataset is automatically cloned and retained, 24.10 maintains the ability to roll back to your previous Dragonfish installation.
+    Because the previous ix-applications dataset is retained as is, 24.10 maintains the ability to roll back to your previous Dragonfish installation.

     You can re-initiate a failed migration of any previously-installed Kubernetes apps to Docker at any time after upgrading to Electric Eel.
     From a shell session enter {{< cli >}}midclt call -job k8s_to_docker.migrate *poolname*{{< /cli >}}, where *poolname* is the name of the applications pool, for example *tank*.